zalf-rdm/geonode-k8s/docs/external-database.md

 kubectl get secret geodata.geonode-postgresql.credentials.postgresql.acid.zalan.do -o 'jsonpath={.data.password}' | base64 -d
 ```

 But also any other postgis database can be used.
-Best is to use postgresql version 15.
+For GeoNode 4.1 it is required to use postgresql version 15.

 Now you have to configure your values.yaml to use this external database.
-Example below:
+You can use `minikube-values-external-db.yaml` or the example below in your values.yaml:

 ```
 postgres: